choria-io/website/docs/content/deployment/requirements/_index.md

 Deploying MCollective with Choria is broken into the following main steps that the menu on the left guides you through:

-  * Decide your desired Choria Broker middleware topology and deploy it
+  * Decide on your desired Choria Broker middleware topology and deploy it
   * If required configure DNS records or manual host locations
   * Configure MCollective using the [choria/choria](https://forge.puppet.com/choria/choria) module
   * Create your first users and their authorization rules